 In all, we evaluated affecting factors to activity behavior and physical their relationships according to the TPB and planning constructs in the present study.
 Planning can bridge exercise intentionbehavior gap in investigations based on the TPB.
-These efficient determinants of physical activity based on developed TPB should be considered to design health education interventions.
+These efficient determinants of physical activity based on developed TPB should be design health considered to education interventions.